Prashant4900/sarus/packages/sarus/README.md

 This will create a new directory called `my_project` with the basic structure of a Sarus project.

 ### Running the Project 🚀
-To run your Sarus project, navigate to the project directory and use the `dart run` command:
+To run your Sarus project, navigate to the project directory and use the `sarus dev` command:

 ```bash
 cd my_project